LSantiagoCG/Matrix-falling-characters-effect/README.md

-The code executes a visual effect of falling letter like in the matrix movie, it counts the amount of tims each letter and each column is used.
+The code executes a visual effect of falling columns of characters like in the Matrix movie, it counts the amount of times each letter and each column is used.